 The original BRIC acronym is often considered to have expanded to BRICS, to reflect the inclusion of South Africa.
 In fact, these five countries have organised themselves into an international political organisation representing these leading emerging economies.

 South Africa has no fewer than 11 official languages.
 The South African constitution states, “The official languages of the Republic are Sepedi, Sesotho, Setswana, siSwati, Tshivenda, Xitsonga, Afrikaans, English, isiNdebele, isiXhosa and isiZulu.”
 The most common languages spoken “at home” are Zulu, Xhosa and Afrikaans.
 However, English is widely understood, particularly in the cities, and remains the dominant language in government and the media.
 Again we can advise on your translation choice, but often it depends on your intended audience and your aims.

 Get in touch today to find out how this winning combination can meet your BRIC translation needs.
-You can phone or email us – or even ask us to ring you back.
 Just click on your preferred contact method at the top right of the screen.

 Need your documents to go beyond Brazil, Russia, India and China?
 WorldAccent also offers a wide range of multilingual typesetting and translation services spanning the entire globe.